Why We Send Our Kids to Expensive Colleges

-I’ve been baffled by this phenomenon of sending kids to expensive colleges for the last 20 years — I’m not kidding.
-Isn’t it possible to get a high-quality college education inexpensively?expensive colleges
+I’ve been baffled by this phenomenon of sending kids to expensive colleges — I’m not kidding.
+Isn’t it possible to get a high-quality college education inexpensively?

 Why are adults so willing to hock their right kidney in order to send their darling baby to the priciest school possible?
 Is it because they want their little pumpkins to have the best possible education?
 Is it because they want their wunderkind to hang out with Buffy and Chad for future connections?
 What is it?

 Well, I finally figured it out.
-It hit me in a flash as I walked back from the mailbox today.
+It hit me in a flash as I walked back from the mailbox a few years ago.

 Nope.
 One of the biggest reasons we send our kids to colleges that cost more than the first house we ever bought is because of our ego.